TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 The following ports will be used for the application and testing:
 - 80 -> pack broker
 - 3000 -> backend api
-- 9292 -> postgress db for pact broker
+- 9292 -> postgres db for pact broker
 - 3001 -> frontend api
 - 443 -> some port listed in docker-compose file but we are not going to directly use this one